AA-CubeSat-Team/soci_img/README.md

 ## Possibly Asked Questions(PAQ)
 I've received bytes 0x00 0x00 from the IMG system.
 What does this mean?
 > "Not Acknowledged.
 Incomplete Command Error was thrown."
-> This can happen if there was too much delay between sending byte.
+> This can happen if there was too much delay between the bytes sent to the IMG system.

+I've received bytes 0x00 0x01 from the IMG system.
+What does this mean?
+> "Not Acknowledged.
+Invalid Command."
+> \<Command> much be between 0x00 and 0x08 inclusive.

 ## Internal States and Diagrams
 Upon power on, the system will toggle the hardware reset and attempt to establish a common baud rate with the uCamIII via the syncCamera() command.